Easy Creamy Cucumber Salad

 Tzatziki Cucumber Salad

-How to Make the Best Creamy Cucumber Salad
+How to Make Creamy Cucumber Salad

-To do it, toss cucumber slices with salt in a colander.
-After 30 minutes, rinse the cucumbers and shake mostly dry.
+To do it, toss your cucumber slices with salt in a colander.
+After 30 minutes, rinse the cucumbers and shake them mostly dry.
 While you wait for the cucumbers, make the dressing, which also benefits from some extra time.

 Since we love cucumber and onion salads, we throw in sliced red onion.
-Just like garlic, onion adds flavor, so we add the sliced onions straight to the dressing.
+Like garlic, onion adds flavor, so we add the sliced onions straight to the dressing.
 This way, while the cucumbers are salting, we take full advantage of the time to infuse as much flavor into the dressing as possible.

 • PREP